-Rev. Monica Wedlock Kilpatrick serves as the Vice President of Organizational and Leadership Development, leads the execution of overall strategic and operational implementation for all NBA program areas.
+Rev. Monica Wedlock Kilpatrick serves as the Vice President of Organizational and Leadership Development, leads the execution of overall strategic and operational implementation for NBA program areas.
 In this role, Monica carries deep knowledge of each project, program operations, and strategic plan, and focuses on three areas: organizational leadership, program leadership and management, and knowledge management.

 Monica joined NBA in 2015 as director of Connect Ministries.
-As director, she focused on connecting, resourcing, and amplifying the voices of Disciples-related health and social service ministries across the life of the church.
+As a director, she focused on connecting, resourcing, and amplifying the voices of Disciples-related health and social service ministries across the life of the church.
 Additionally, Monica provided oversight to NBA Prison and Jail Ministries and the design and launch of the Mental Health and Wellness Initiative.

-As an ordained minister in the Christian Church (Disciples of Christ), she has served in a variety of leadership roles including women’s ministry, international mission ministry, and youth, college and young adult ministry at Ray of Hope Christian Church in Decatur.
+As an ordained minister in the Christian Church (Disciples of Christ), she has served in a variety of leadership roles including women’s ministry, international mission ministry, and youth, college, and young adult ministry at Ray of Hope Christian Church in Decatur.
 Monica has supported the wider church by serving on the Regional Board and the Commission on Ministry of the Christian Church (Disciples of Christ) in Georgia.

-Monica earned a B.S. in Marketing and International Business from University of Maryland College Park and a Master of Divinity and a Master of Theology from Columbia Theological Seminary in Decatur, Georgia.
+Monica earned a B.S. in Marketing and International Business from the University of Maryland College Park and a Master of Divinity and a Master of Theology from Columbia Theological Seminary in Decatur, Georgia.
 She resides in Decatur, Georgia with her husband, Jonathan Kilpatrick, and their son, Carter.

 Getting to know Monica